official-clockwork/Clockwork/README.md

 Huge thanks to:
 - Our maintainers and growing developer community.
 - Developers from other engines, including top chess engines, for their support and collaboration.
-- Hardware donors who have and continue to make large-scale testing and datagen workloads.
+- Hardware donors who have and continue to make large-scale testing and datagen workloads possible and fast.
 - The engine tester community, who continues to provide an invaluable service to all the chess engine developers just for the love of computer chess.